patrickbolle/vue-horizon/README.md

 # vuehorizon

-> A Vue.js + Horizon JS project
+> A Vue.js + Horizon JS tutorial

-This is an implementation of the <a href="http://horizon.io/docs/getting-started/">Horizon Getting Started tutorial</a> combined with the <a href="https://github.com/vuejs-templates/webpack">Vue Webpack template</a>.
-I had trouble finding resources on how to combine the two (as they both scaffold their own folders), but I was able to get them to work together with a little bit of research.
+This application goes over the basics on how to connect [Vue JS](https://vuejs.org) with RethinkDB's [Horizon](https://horizon.io) project.
+This is really fast stack to work with and there isn't much documentation out there for connecting the two so I figured I'd build a tutorial to get people started.
+I'll be going over the following:
+- Installing Vue + Horizon
+- Connecting Vue + Horizon with their scaffolding tools
+- Building a full stack SPA for note-taking
+  - Vue-router for client side routing
+  - CRUD operations
+  - (Maybe) Authentication and User Management
+- Deployment to Digital Ocean

+I will be posting the different sections of this tutorial on [my website](http://patrickbollenbach/blog).

+Hope you can learn something from this!

 ## Build Setup